Pflanzy/Pflanzy-mobile-app/README.md

 # Pflanzy-mobile-app

+<strong>Find relevant information on how to grow house plants correctly and get reminded when your plants need care - All in one place</strong> </p>

 <p align="center"><img src="https://st.depositphotos.com/1169502/2025/v/450/depositphotos_20257115-stock-illustration-abstract-eco-green-plant-with.jpg" /></p>
 <br>

-<strong><em>An informative room plants app based on React Native</em></strong> </p>

-Pflanzy is a React Native based phone-app, oriented to find relevant information on how to grow room plants correctly and allow others benefit from your own knowledge.
+Pflanzy is a native Application for iOS and Android which was developed with React Native using one code base.
+The app allows you to look up numerous types of house plants, add plants to your garden, set up reminders with notifications such as water, fertilizer and re-potting, rename your plant and browse through various interesting articles about house plants.

 ## Demo